WelshDan/smittys-bar/README.md

 - Poor styling of login and signup forms
 - Active bookings are not set to is_active=False on the passing of booking date/time.
+- Messages are only shown in one colour

 **Missing Parts & Issues**